rancher/docs/content/rancher/v2.x/en/installation/options/rke-add-on/layer-7-lb/_index.md

 > #### **Important: RKE add-on install is only supported up to Rancher v2.0.8**
 >
->Please use the Rancher helm chart to install HA Rancher.
-For details, see the [HA Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/ha/#installation-outline).
+>Please use the Rancher Helm chart to install Rancher on a Kubernetes cluster.
+For details, see the [Kubernetes Install - Installation Outline]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/#installation-outline).
 >
 >If you are currently using the RKE add-on install method, see [Migrating from an HA RKE Add-on Install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.

 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

-- Layer 7 Loadbalancer with SSL termination (HTTPS)
+- Layer 7 load balancer with SSL termination (HTTPS)
 - [NGINX Ingress controller (HTTP)](https://kubernetes.github.io/ingress-nginx/)

 In an HA setup that uses a layer 7 load balancer, the load balancer accepts Rancher client connections over the HTTP protocol (i.e., the application level).
 This application-level access allows the load balancer to read client requests and then redirect to them to cluster nodes using logic that optimally distributes load.